CC.RST.6-8. Reading Standards for Literacy in Science and Technical Subjects

 S1.3.gr6-8.D.
 Compare the differences between student collected data

 S1.5.
 Identify strengths and weakness in an investigation design.

 S1.5.gr6-8.A.
 Identify the essential components of investigation design (i.e. sample size and selection, repetition, controls)

 S1.5.gr6-8.B.
 Explain the purpose of each essential component and why you must plan an investigation

-MT.S2.
-Students, through the inquiry process, demonstrate knowledge of properties, forms, changes and interactions of physical and chemical systems.
+MT.S4.
+Students, through the inquiry process, demonstrate knowledge of the composition, structures, processes and interactions of Earth's systems and other objects in space.